Attachment-45/MonsterCore/README.md

   - #MoC001 Fixed bug where HP was hidden by objects.
 - Known Issues:
   - Collision with heavy objects(Large) can create situations where player gets stuck inside tree.
   - Player can walk anywhere, even water and void.

+# Change Log *0.1.3.3a*
+- Changes:
+  - **Collision System Improved** and is now being prepared for better collisions in future updates.
+- New Additions:
+  - **Hit System Effects** have been added.
+    - Screenshakes can be noticed.
+    - Sound effects for hitting can be heard.
+- Known Issues:
+  - Collision with heavy objects(Large) can create situations where player gets stuck inside tree, but is less common to occur.
+  - Player can walk anywhere, even water and void.

 # Creators